Rank: Associate or Senior Librarian

 About Collection Strategies:

-Reporting to the Associate Vice Provost & University Librarian for Collections & Discovery Services, the Director of Collection Strategies is a member of the UO Libraries’ Leadership Team and has broad responsibilities for ensuring UO’s educational mission, academic priorities, research agenda, and diverse campus community to be supported at the highest level with scholarly resources.
-Working collaboratively with other UO Libraries leaders and stakeholders, this position is responsible for the overall vision, leadership, administration, and coordination of departmental business and collection strategies, including planning, developing, interpreting, and implementing system-wide policies and procedures for scholarly resources.
+Reporting to the Associate Vice Provost & University Librarian for Collections & Discovery Services, the Director of Collection Strategies is a member of the UO Libraries’ Leadership Team and has broad responsibilities for ensuring UO’s educational mission, academic priorities, research agenda, and diverse campus community are supported at the highest level with scholarly resources.
+Working collaboratively with other UO Libraries leaders and stakeholders, this position is responsible for leading the effort to define and maintain an overall vision for library collections in all formats.
+The successful candidate will collaborate with stakeholders to plan, develop, interpret, and implement system-wide policies and procedures for scholarly resources.

 The Director of Collection Strategies leads a department of 10 employees and directly supervises 3 Library Career Faculty.
-Key activities of the department include: collaborating with subject specialists and other stakeholders to develop holistic and cohesive collection strategies; providing intellectual, virtual, and physical access to the Libraries’ collections, and guiding the management of general library collections; providing for the acquisition of content in all formats; managing access to electronic resources; cataloging electronic serials; managing the cataloging of serials in all formats; providing oversight of subject specialists’ deselection projects; evaluating overlap of print and electronic collections; ensuring a healthy ecosystem of library materials; and managing consortia collection programs, collection assessment, and analysis.
+Key activities of the department include: collaborating with subject specialists and other stakeholders to develop holistic and cohesive collection strategies; acquiring content in all formats; managing access to electronic resources; cataloging electronic serials and managing the cataloging of serials in all formats; providing oversight of subject specialists’ deselection projects; evaluating overlap of print and electronic collections; ensuring a healthy ecosystem of library materials; and managing consortia collection programs, collection assessment, and analysis.

-The most competitive candidates will be able to discuss approaches to and experience with change management, communication, fostering innovation, the development of high-trust, high-performing teams, and commitment to organizational equity and inclusion.
+The most competitive candidates will have experience in library acquisitions or electronic resource management, and be able to discuss approaches to and experience with change management, communication, fostering innovation, the development of high-trust, high-performing teams, and commitment to organizational equity and inclusion.
 The new Director of Collection Strategies can look forward to working in a supportive and collaborative environment where new ideas are rewarded, growth is expected, and success is shared.
 Contributing to the University’s goals regarding equity and inclusion, the successful candidate will work strategically with a diverse group of colleagues and facilitate a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures, abilities, or backgrounds.

 The Director of Collection Strategies is a career faculty position and is expected to participate in appropriate professional development activities and organizations to stay current with trends and practices in the field and to meet the criteria for promotion and retention.